-What Degenerative Joint Disease (Osteoarthritis)
+What is Degenerative Joint Disease (Osteoarthritis)?

 Degenerative Joint Disease, commonly known as osteoarthritis, is a chronic condition characterized by the breakdown of cartilage in the joints.
 This degeneration leads to pain, stiffness, swelling, and reduced joint mobility.
 It most commonly affects weight-bearing joints such as the knees, hips, and spinal joints.

-Types of Spondylolisthesis
+Types of Osteoarthritis

 – Primary Osteoarthritis: Occurs due to natural aging and joint wear and tear.